 - The local’s designated trainer(s) will attend a Curriculum Orientation prior to curricula being released.

-- Trainings local trainer(s) conduct using TTF curricula do not qualify for Supported Course funds.
+- Trainings local trainer(s) conduct using TTF curriculum do not qualify for Supported Course funds.

-- If the local plans to use TTF completion cards for the OSHA 10/GES © course, local trainer(s) will need to attend a TTF Train the Trainer before cards can be utilized.
+- If the local plans to use TTF completion cards for the OSHA 10/General Entertainment Safety © course, local trainer(s) will need to attend a TTF Train the Trainer before cards can be issued.

-- Non-compliance with any of the above regulations may lead to the TTF recalling right to use of TTF curricula.
+- Non-compliance with any of the above regulations may lead to the TTF recalling right to use of TTF curriculum.

 - These policies are subject to change at any time by the Trustees.
 The application and/or interpretation of these policies shall at all times be subject to the discretion of the Trustees, to the fullest extent permitted by law.

 All applications are fillable PDF forms and must be filled out and signed by an elected local union officer (e.g., president, secretary treasurer, BA) or the training coordinator.
 Fillable PDF forms must be downloaded, saved to a folder or desktop, and filled out using a PDF reader such as Adobe Acrobat Reader.
 Please save your completely filled out form and attach the file when you email us.
 You can also print the form and fax or mail it to us.
 Required fields are outlined in red.